elaskavaia/bga-mars/README.md

 * misc/*.csv - csv files for material, need to run php script on it to inject in material file

-The following files are GENERATED mars.js - main game file generated from typescript from src dir mars.css - generated from scss files material.inc.php - content generated from csv files in misc directory
+The following files are GENERATED terraformingmars.js - main game file generated from typescript from src dir terraformingmars.css - generated from scss files material.inc.php - content generated from csv files in misc directory